The Importance of Luteinizing Hormone

 In addition to the two cycles mentioned, there are also three phrases to the menstrual cycle:

 The Follicular phase.
 This is the first step of the cycle and starts on day one when bleeding begins, and the uterus lining starts to shed.
 When fertilization didn’t occur in the last menstrual cycle, the uterus must shed the lining to prepare for the next cycle.
-This cycle’s duration is usually three to five days, during which hormones must prepare the body for ovulation before the next phase begins
+This cycle’s duration is usually three to five days, during which hormones must prepare the body for ovulation before the next phase begins.

 The Ovulation phase.
 In this second phase, estrogen levels multiply, flooding the uterus lining with blood and nutrients.
 These increased estrogen levels produce changes in cervical mucus, causing it to become slippery and thin.
 This makes a far easier path for sperm to find a waiting egg.
 This usually happens between seven and eleven days into the cycle.
 The pituitary gland also releases a flood of luteinizing hormone which bursts the follicle, pushing the ripened egg into the Fallopian tube.
 This signals the ripened egg to grow, mature and smash through the follicle.
 The release of the egg = ovulation.
 The now free egg sails down the fallopian tube toward the womb.
-If fertilization does not occur now, it’s survival time shrinks to around 24 hours.
+If fertilization does not occur soon, it’s survival time shrinks to around 24 hours.
 Sperm has a slightly longer lifespan and may arrive 24 hours later.
 Therefore, the time of maximum fertility is the day before and the day of ovulation.
 This is the ideal time for conception.
 The final step in the ovulation phrase is progesterone release.
-Progesterone preps a fertilized egg by boosting the womb’s lining with an increase in blood vessels
+Progesterone preps a fertilized egg by boosting the womb’s lining with an increase in blood vessels.

 The Luteal phase.
 This starts with the formation of the corpus luteum and ends in either pregnancy or luteolysis (the structural and functional degradation of the corpus luteum (CL), which occurs at the end of the luteal phase of both the estrous and menstrual cycles in the absence of pregnancy).
 If the egg is fertilized, the body produces Human Chorionic Gonadotropin (hCG), a hormone produced by the embryo after implantation.
 This hormone keeps the follicle from shrinking and allows it to continue manufacturing estrogen and progesterone.
 This increased production keeps the uterus intact and keeps the fertilized egg (the pregnancy) going.
 If the egg is not fertilized within 24 hours, the corpus luteum dies and the levels of progesterone drop.
-The result of this is the uterine lining loses its extra blood supply, after about eleven to fourteen days, and your period (menstrual cycle) begins again
+The result of this is the uterine lining loses its extra blood supply, after about eleven to fourteen days, and your period (menstrual cycle) begins again.

 The secretion of LH is initiated and controlled by the hypothalamic-pituitary-gonadal axis, a system that acts as a team.
 The hypothalamus releases Gonadotropin-releasing hormone, which attaches to receptors in the anterior pituitary gland which stimulates both the production and releasing of luteinizing hormone.